ihalseide/bf/README.md

 * `]`	Jump back to the matching [ if the cell at the pointer is nonzero (flow control)

 All characters other than the commands are considered comments and ignored, except for the '!' exclamation mark when reading from stdin.

-## Disclaimer

-I did not invent the programming language in question.
-This project's code is just my implementation!
-For more information, I recommend reading this webpage: [https://esolangs.org/wiki/Brainfuck].

 ## License